Sunday, 24 November 2024

 The realm of digital marketing has been rocked again with Google’s recent change.
 Google retired Universal Analytics in June 2023, forcing all its users to switch to GA4.
 The transition may seem challenging, but with every change comes new opportunities, and GA4 is brimming with them.
 GA4 provides a wealth of data and boasts advanced customisation, enabling you to track the aspects that matter most to your business.

-Google Analytics 4, the latest incarnation of Google Analytics, represents a whole new generation of web analytics.
-This powerful tool offers marketers an efficient means to scrutinise essential customer usage rather than merely tracking traffic.
+4, the latest incarnation of Google Analytics, represents a whole new generation of web analytics.
+This powerful tool offers marketers an efficient means to scrutinise essential customer usage metrics rather than merely tracking traffic.
 GA4 tracks the complete customer journey across multiple platforms, utilising AI and machine learning to provide more granular insights into how users interact with your website and app.

 Introduction to Google Analytics 4